Republicans Push Kavanaugh Nomination Forward, But At What Cost?

 Judge Kavanaugh showed America exactly why I nominated him.
 His testimony was powerful, honest, and riveting.
 Democrats’ search and destroy strategy is disgraceful and this process has been a total sham and effort to delay, obstruct, and resist.
 The Senate must vote!— Donald J. Trump (@realDonaldTrump) September 27, 2018

-It's not clear if Kavanaugh will be confirmed or not at this point.
+It's not clear at this point whether Kavanaugh will be confirmed.
 But for many Americans, regardless of political stripe and for different reasons, Thursday was emotional and frustrating, fist-shaking and embarrassing.
 It highlighted the kind of grievances and cultural divides that separated the country over the years and burst into full view with Trump's election, after simmering during much of the 2016 campaign.

 Thursday's hearing bruised a nation.
 It represented something of a de-evolution — of an institution in the Senate that has been progressively moving in this direction and of American politics itself, something few thought could get even worse.

 So where does that leave the country?
-There isn't a much better motivator to vote than anger, and Kavanaugh's confirmation fight – with the ideological direction of the Supreme Court hanging in the balance — is only likely going to drench an already angry electorate with even more fuel.
+There isn't a much better motivator to vote than anger, and Kavanaugh's confirmation fight — with the ideological direction of the Supreme Court hanging in the balance — is only likely to drench an already angry electorate with even more fuel.